swanjr/zsearch/README.md

 # Design Assumptions
 These are some of the assumptions made during the project.
 - Imported the JSON data file to a production capable database server.
+- Clean the JSON data of foreign key references pointing to non-existant entities.
 - Database primary and foreign keys should not be searchable.
 Instead 'external_id' should be used.
 - Allow users to search by multiple fields in the same query.
 - Implement a specialized Search PORO to contain the logic specific to understanding the search interfaces query language.